qrman/qrman.github.io/_posts/2015-08-28-callback_hell_completablefuture_ftw.markdown

 Everyone knows that asynchronous is sexy, fancy and jazzy.
 That could be the end of this post.

-But true is, that writing async code is hard.
+But the truth is, writing async code is hard.
 Understanding async code is even harder.
-There are many mature frameworks/libraries which uses promises, mostly in JavaScript world.
+There are many mature frameworks/libraries which use promises, mostly in JavaScript world.
 [AngularJS](https://angularjs.org/) services: $q and $http - are my favourites ones.

 ### Callback Hell in Vert.x world ###